2025–26 European windstorm season: Northern group (Denmark, Norway and Sweden)

-Central/FUB naming Group (Germany, Switzerland, Austria, Poland, Czech Republic, Slovakia and Hungary)
+Central/FUB naming group (Germany, Switzerland, Austria, Poland, Czech Republic, Slovakia and Hungary)

-Like the Northern Group, the Free University of Berlin names storms based on low pressures across the continent and does not use a naming list.
-The storms listed below were strong enough or were anticipated to cause equal or more disruption than if it were named by one of the other groups.
+Like the northern group, the Free University of Berlin names storms based on low pressures across the continent and does not use a naming list.
+The critical new criterion for FUB inclusion is that the storm must prompt a widespread orange weather warning or greater across the affected Central, NE, or SE regions of Europe.